TrossenRobotics/aloha_docs/docs/operation/stationary.rst

   With the ``-g`` argument set, the arms **WILL** still torque off and drop for a short period of time while enabling/disabling the gravity compensation feature.
   Please make sure they are readily held while closing the grippers and placed in the cradles before sending them to the sleep configurations.

-You should now be able to teleoperate both sets of arms.
-When you finish, place the leader arms in their cradles.
-Press :kbd:`Ctrl` + :kbd:`C` on the teleoperation terminal to stop teleoperation.

 What's Next?
 ============